 Average Treatment Costs

-Numerous factors can contribute to your total treatment cost.
-But generally speaking, veneers are going to be a more expensive approach to your dream smile than aligners.
+Several factors can contribute to your total treatment cost.
+But veneers will typically be a more expensive approach to your dream smile than aligners.

 At-home clear aligners have slashed the prices of traditional teeth straightening by offering fully remote treatment.
 Typically, they’re the industry’s most affordable teeth-straightening solution, and most at-home clear aligner treatments cost less than $2,000.

-Veneers are usually a recurring expense, since they are not made to last forever and will need to be replaced over time.
+Veneers are usually a recurring expense, since they won’t last forever, so you’ll eventually have to replace them.
 Veneers are typically priced per tooth, but don’t panic—most people don’t get a veneer on every single tooth.
-Usually, people spring for 4-8 veneers, covering the teeth that show most when they smile.
+Usually, people spring for 4–8 veneers, covering the teeth that show most when they smile.

 What Makes Veneers More Expensive?